mohamedhayibor/yahoo-fin-hist-cli/README.md

 ### Raison D'etre

 "Excel-monkey" tasks are hard and emotionally taxing.
-Automate the task of getting historical security prices.
+Automate as much you can.

 ## License
 MIT © [Mohamed Hayibor](http://github.com/mohamedhayibor)